home-assistant/home-assistant.io/source/_integrations/thread.markdown

 - Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
 - If you do not see a **Thread** integration, add it.
-- Then, select **Configure**.
+- Then, select **Configure** and check if you see any Thread networks on the overview page..
-- I do not have any Thread networks yet, follow [Make Home Assistant your first Thread network](#to-make-home-assistant-your-first-thread-network)
+- If you do not have any Thread networks yet, follow [Make Home Assistant your first Thread network](#to-make-home-assistant-your-first-thread-network)

 ### To make Home Assistant your first Thread network